jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 ----

-* maybe the :ref:`method<what is a function?>` returned the same value I gave, I change the list_ to find out
+* maybe the :ref:`method<what is a method?>` returned the same value I gave, I change the list_ to find out

   .. code-block:: python
     :lineno-start: 91